Skip to Main Content

 Planning a Stay

-Aman Rosa Alpina's 51 rooms price on request only, which reflects the brand's standard approach to rate transparency and typically signals a nightly cost in the upper bracket of European mountain hotels.
+Aman Rosa Alpina's 51 rooms start at $1,995 per night, reflecting the brand's standard approach to rate transparency and its position in the upper bracket of European mountain hotels.
 Enquiries are handled directly through Aman's reservations system.
 San Cassiano is accessible from Innsbruck or Venice by road, with transfers typically arranged through the property.
 Peak weeks in ski season and the summer hiking months book early; outside those windows, the shoulder periods in late spring and early autumn offer the same mountain access with considerably more availability.
-See our full San Cassiano restaurants and hotels guide for broader coverage of the village and the Val Badia.

 Cost Snapshot